run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 Running multiple inference models is a demanding task and you will need to ensure that your SLA is met.
 You need to provide high performance and low latency, while maximizing GPU utilization.
 This becomes even more challenging when the exact model usage patterns are unpredictable.
 You must plan for the agility of inference services and strive to keep models on standby in a ready state rather than an idle state.

 Run:ai’s *GPU memory swap* feature enables you to load multiple models to a single GPU, where each can use up to the full amount GPU memory.
 Using an application load balancer, the administrator can control to which server each inference request is sent.
 Then the GPU can be loaded with multiple models, where the model in use is loaded into the GPU memory and the rest of the models are swapped-out to the CPU memory.
-The swapped models are stored as ready models to be loaded when required. *GPU memory swap* always maintains the context of the workload (model) on the GPU so it can easily and quickly switch between models, unlike industry-standard model servers that load models completelyfrom scratch into the GPU when required.
+The swapped models are stored as ready models to be loaded when required. *GPU memory swap* always maintains the context of the workload (model) on the GPU so it can easily and quickly switch between models, unlike industry-standard model servers that load models completely from scratch into the GPU when required.

 ## Configuring memory swap